ganelson/inform-evolution/proposals/0001-extensions-with-resources.md

 which could be deduced from the extension's source text.

 For example, Inform requires that the metadata must exactly match the title, author and version given in the titling line of the extension source text.
-It will throw an error if the extension begins:
+We would not allow the extension to begin:

 	Version 3.2 of Chrome Couplings by Andrew Plotkin begins here.

-but the metadata reads:
+but the metadata to read:

 	{
 		"is": {